-Before getting into the specifics of recipes, flavors, and planning the meal, you'll want to set the stage for your romantic dinner by making sure the two of you will be alone.
-If you have children, now's the time to call in that babysitting favor (or if your roommate is always home, let them know you'll need some privacy).
+Before getting into the specifics of recipes, flavors, and planning the meal, you'll want to set the stage for the romantic dinner by making sure the two of you will be alone.
+If you have children, now's the time to call in that babysitting favor.
+Or if you have a roommate, let them know you'll need some privacy.

-It's also a good idea to set some ground rules: Try agreeing to a no-tech evening, which might mean turning off the television or putting your phones out of sight.
-"Scheduling might sound forced, but it's a great way to protect your relationship from the huge amount of 'life' constantly coming at you," says Melissa Orlov, author of The ADHD Effect on Marriage.
+It's also a good idea to set some ground rules: Try agreeing to a no-tech evening, which might mean turning off the television or putting phones out of sight.
+"Scheduling might sound forced, but it's a great way to protect your relationship from the huge amount of 'life' constantly coming at you," says Orlov.

-Go a step further by sending an invitation: Design your own online to print, or write up a hand-lettered invite for a more personal touch.
+Go a step further by sending an invitation: Design them online to print, or write up a hand-lettered invite for a more personal touch.

-Once you've confirmed the date of your romantic evening, it's time to plan the menu.
-Be mindful of whether your fresh ingredients are in season, which can affect how easily you'll be able to source the necessary items on your list.
+Once you've confirmed the date of the romantic evening, it's time to plan the menu.
+Be mindful of whether fresh ingredients are in season, which can affect how easily you'll be able to source the necessary items on the list.
 Other things to consider include your dinner companion's dietary preferences and restrictions, like someone who prefers a plant-based diet or who has a nut allergy.

-"Being that our romantic partners play a large role in influencing our food choice, it is important that we are on the same page regarding eating habits and food prep approaches," says relationship researcher Marisa T. Cohen, Ph.D., CPLC.
+"Being that our romantic partners play a large role in influencing our food choice, it is important that we are on the same page regarding eating habits and food prep approaches," says Cohen.
 Since it's a special evening, planning to serve your partner's favorite foods—or an improved version of them—is a great way to express how much you care.
 It might be worth splitting that fresh lobster you've had your eye on lately, or springing for salmon or a high-class steak.
 Don't forget drinks and dessert: If your partner is excited by a certain red wine or brand of chocolate, it'll round out the meal to incorporate the things they enjoy most.

 One Week Before